-The Scheme invests in a combination of managed New Zealand PIE funds, overseas managed funds, and directly held New Zealand resident companies and companies resident in Australia that are listed on the Australian Securities Exchange.
+The Scheme invests in a combination of managed New Zealand PIE funds, overseas managed funds, and directly held New Zealand resident companies and companies resident in Australia that are listed on the Australian Securities Exchange, and directly held companies listed in New Zealand, Australia, or other major countries (e.g. US, UK, France, Switzerland).